 More blood tests

 Your blood may be tested for a protein called carcinoembryonic antigen (CEA).
 Some people with bowel cancer have higher levels of this protein.
-Your doctors may check it regularly to see how well your treatment is working.

 MRI (magnetic resonance imaging) scan